 Skip advert

 • Some touchscreen quirks

-The current Renault Trafic has been around for a while now, but it's still a popular choice, ranking alongside the Clio and Captur as one of the firm's best-selling models.
-This generation of Trafic was first launched in 2014, but constant revisions and updates have kept it near the front of the medium-sized van pack.
-The latest updates introduce a fresh new look inside and out, but have kept the van's practical side intact.
+The current Renault Trafic has been around for a while now, but it's still a popular choice, ranking alongside the Renault Clio and Renault Captur as one of the firm's best-selling models.
+This generation of Trafic was first launched in 2014, but revisions and updates have kept it near the front of the medium-sized van pack.
+There have been updates inside and out along the way, and in 2024 an all-electric Trafic E-Tech arrived for the first time.

 Advertisement - Article continues below

-Up front, the Trafic has a completely redesigned front end, with a squarer look than before, while C-shaped daytime running lights come as standard on all models.
+Up front, the Trafic has a stocky front end, with a squarer look than before, while C-shaped daytime running lights come as standard on all models.
 There's chrome trim for higher-spec models and alloy wheels, too.
-Inside, the cab now features switchgear carried over from the Renault car range, with climate controls, touchscreen infotainment and a part-digital instrument cluster similar to that found in the Clio.
+Inside, the cab now features switchgear carried over from the Renault car range, including climate controls, a touchscreen infotainment system, and a partially digital instrument cluster similar to that found in the Clio.

+Skip advert